davsuapas/swpc/doc/deploy_aws.md

 # DEPLOY ON AWS BEANSTALK

-We are not going to explain how to deploy in beanstalk, we will explain how to generate the source.zip with everything needed to run the system inside beanstalk.
+We are not going to explain how to deploy on beanstalk, we will explain how to generate the source.zip with everything needed to run the system inside beanstalk.

 The source.zip contains: